rethinkdb/rethinkdb-rs/0-about-rethinkdb/limitations.md

 ## Other notes ##

+By default, arrays on the RethinkDB server have a size limit of 100,000 elements.
+This can be changed on a per-query basis with the `arrayLimit` (or `array_limit`) option to [run](/api/javascript/run).

 Some file systems, typically compressed or encrypted ones, may require the `--no-direct-io` option (see [Create a cluster on system startup](/docs/cluster-on-startup/) for more information on RethinkDB options).

 There are currently issues with `btrfs`.
 Follow [issue #2781](https://github.com/rethinkdb/rethinkdb/issues/2781) for more information.